 This course is the third level of the BCATS (Building, Construction and Allied Trades Skills) programme.
-It will further develop skills and knowledge to springboard into a career in the construction industry in areas such as carpentry, joinery, flooring, frame and truss etc. Students will build a non-consent building.
+It will further develop skills and knowledge to springboard into a career in the construction industry in areas such as carpentry, joinery, flooring, frame and truss etc. Students will build projects worthy of Level 3 and could include non-consent building, cabinetry work with an advanced design feature.
+Students who show ability in design may be offered some Technology Achievement Standards to allow endorsement.

-Successful completion of Year 12 Building and Construction and/or Year 12 Mechanical Engineering
+Successful completion of Year 12 Building and Construction or Year 12 Mechanical Engineering.
+Or by negotiation with the HOF.

-Level Level NZQA Standard Credits PI SI S&C S&C M&T С UE Literacy Level 1 Code Wr R Lit Num 3 US29677 v1 Follow safe workplace practices and safely contribute to a health and safety culture, in a BCATS environment 2 3 US29680 v1 Communicate and work collaboratively in a Stage 3 BCATS project 5 3 US29681 v1 Measure and calculate for a Stage 3 BCATS project 3 3 US29682 v1 Select, use, and maintain tools, equipment and machinery for a Stage 3 BCATS project 4 3 US29684 v1 Undertake a Stage 3 BCATS project 12
+Level NZQA Standard Credits PI PI SI S&C M&T C C&I С UE Literacy Level 1 Code Wr R Lit Num 3 US29677 v1 Follow safe workplace practices and safely contribute to a health and safety culture, in a BCATS environment 2 3 US29680 v1 Communicate and work collaboratively in a Stage 3 BCATS project 5 3 US29681 v1 Measure and calculate for a Stage 3 BCATS project 3 3 US29682 v1 Select, use, and maintain tools, equipment and machinery for a Stage 3 BCATS project 4 3 US29684 v1 Undertake a Stage 3 BCATS project 12